vwt-digital/ews-mail-ingest/README.md

 The ```config.py``` file (see [config.example.py](config.example.py) for an example) defines which configuration will be used.

 ## Function
-The ewstobucket works as follows:
+The 'EWS to Bucket' function works as follows:
+1. Google Cloud KMS will decrypt an encrypted file with the Exchange account password
-1. A connection will be made to a specific EWS endpoint url with user credentials
+2. A connection will be made to a specific EWS endpoint url with the user credentials from the config file and the decrypted password
-2. All un-read e-mails will be listed and looped over
+3. All un-read e-mails will be listed and looped over
-3. Each original e-mail message will be uploaded as an HTML file
+4. Each original e-mail message will be uploaded as an HTML file
-4. Each e-mail attachment will be uploaded as an blob
+5. Each e-mail attachment will be uploaded as an blob
-5. The e-mail will be marked as ```read``` and moved to a specific inbox folder
+6. The e-mail will be marked as ```read``` and moved to a specific inbox folder

 ## License
 This function is licensed under the [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html) License